Facts about Sheldon Adelson

 Sheldon Adelson Biography

-Although most of his philanthropic efforts were directed to helping the state of Israel (he is an avowed Zionist), Adelson became more involved in American politics after 2007.
+Although most of his philanthropic efforts were directed to helping the state of Israel (he was an avowed Zionist), Adelson became more involved in American politics after 2007.
+He lent financial support to a number of Republicans, including George W. Bush, Scott Brown, Tom Delay, Rudy Giuliani, and Donald Trump.

 His Adelson Family Charitable Foundation, established in 2007, has donated hundreds of millions of dollars to a variety of organizations, including medical research, addiction clinics and Birthright Israel, an organization that encourages Jewish identity by sending kids to tour Jerusalem.